nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. `Student Number` is the unique identifier for each student, so no two students can have the same student number.
+2. `Student Number` provided by the user will be capitalised by the system.
-2. `Tags` are case-insensitive, so `T1` and `t1` will be recognised as the same tags.
+3. `Tags` are case-insensitive, so `T1` and `t1` will be recognised as the same tags.
 T_Assistant will add the first instance of the repeated tag.
-3. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario